alicewriteswrongs/old-blog/_posts/2015-08-11-literate-programming-in-python.markdown

 writing the Markdown portion of the project for Github I want to really frequently check how things are rendering.
 This alias is handy:

-{% highlight zsh &}
+{% highlight bash %}
 alias litpush='Pweave -f pandoc *.mdw && git commit -a && git push origin master'
 {% endhighlight %}